Some websites of interest

 Our mission is to share our knowledge and practical experience to empower people to change the way they think and act about energy.

-Well worth taking a look at their Resources page where reports and other publications are available to download.
+Well worth taking a look at their Resources page and Advice leaflets all available to download.

 Energy Saving Trust provides leadership and expertise to deliver a zero carbon society.
 Work with individuals, business, communities and governments to save energy and reduce carbon emissions.
 To address the challenge of reaching zero carbon targets, we need to reduce our energy consumption, install new infrastructure and accelerate a move to sustainable, low carbon lifestyles.